-The UCF Police Department and/or other first responders may become aware of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students and employees.
-Generally, the UCF Police Department becomes aware of emergencies or dangerous situations when students, employees and guests promptly report crimes in progress or other life safety issues, when they are reported to the University Police Communications Center (911) or upon discovery during patrol or other assignments.
+Officials at Daytona State College and/or other first responders may become aware of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students and employees.
+Officials at Daytona State College become aware of emergencies or dangerous situations when students, employees and guests promptly report crimes in progress or other life safety issues, when they are reported to 911.
+Daytona State College will notify the UCF Police Department of a serious or ongoing threat via the UCF Police Department's Clery Hotline 407-823-0595.